Gwen Singer Sizzles In Animal-Print String Bikini

 "Woooow amazing body gorgeous," a fourth person commented.

-The model doesn’t appear to be shy when it comes to flaunting her killer curves in her online pics.
-She’s often seen rocking racy bathing suits, teeny tops, tight dresses, and more.
+The model doesn't appear to be shy when it comes to flaunting her killer curves in her online pics.
+She's often seen rocking racy bathing suits, tiny tops, tight dresses, and more.

-As previously reported by The Inquisitr, Gwen recently dropped the jaws of her followers when she opted for a green bodysuit with a plunging neckline.
+As reported by The Inquisitr, Gwen recently dropped the jaws of her followers when she rocked a green bodysuit with a plunging neckline.
 To date, that post has racked up more than 28,000 likes and over 400 comments.